- Optimizely X Web Experimentation

 When you run experiments, Optimizely determines the statistical likelihood of each variation actually leading to more conversions on your goals.

 Why does this matter?
 Because when you look at your results, you’re probably less interested in seeing how a variation compared to the baseline and more interested in predicting whether a variation will be better than baseline when implemented in the future.
 In other words, you want to make sure your experiment results pay off.

 Optimizely’s Stats Engine powers our statistical significance calculations.
 It uses a statistical framework that is optimized to enable experimenters to run tests with high statistical rigor while making it easy for anyone to interpret results.
 Specifically, Stats Engine allows you to make business decisions on results as experiments are running, regardless of preset sample sizes and the number of goals and variations in an experiment.

 As with all statistical calculations, it is impossible to predict a variation's lift with certainty.
 This is why our Results page displays Optimizely’s level of confidence in the results that you see.
 This way, you can make sophisticated business decisions from your results without an expert level of statistical knowledge.

 Optimizely is the first platform to offer this powerful but easy-to-understand statistical methodology.
 Other statistics frameworks don’t make this so easy—learn more in the tip below.

 Looking for more information about Optimizely's Stats Engine?
-Check out these articles:
+Here are a few resources:

 - Blog post explaining the Stats Engine

 - Why Stats Engine controls for false discovery instead of false positives